smelc/srtcheck/README.md

 ## Remarks ##

 - Tested only on a system with utf-8 as the default encoding.
-- script ./run-tests if for development purposes.
-Yet, you can try it to verify that srtcheck behaves as planned on your machine.
+- script ./run-tests is for development purposes.
+Yet, you can try it to verify that srtcheck behaves as planned on your setup.

 ## Options ##